migtools/mig-operator/docs/usage/MTCAPIDoc.md

 - spec.hooks: Holds a reference to a MigHook along with the desired phase to run it in.
     -   spec.hooks.executionNamespace: Holds the name of the namespace where hooks should be implemented.
     -   spec.hooks.phase: Indicates the phase when the hooks will be executed.
+    -   spec.hooks.serviceAccount: Holds the name of the service account to be used for running hooks.

 - spec.indirectImageMigration: If set True, disables direct image migrations.